 Human-Black Bear Interaction

-Research on the spatial analysis of human-black bear interaction, and understanding people's attitudes, norms, perceptions, and experiences with black bears in Oregon.
+Spatial analysis of human-black bear interaction and understanding people's attitudes, norms, perceptions, and experiences with black bears in Oregon.

 Methods: Participatory Mapping, GIS, Survey